danielw97/stardew-access/docs/README.md

 ## Translations

 As of v1.5.0, the mod has been fully internationalised.
-Follow [this issue page](https://github.com/khanshoaib3/stardew-access/issues/182) to track the progress of translations currently in the works and/or if you want to provide translation for your language.
+Follow [the language translations issue page](https://github.com/khanshoaib3/stardew-access/issues/182) to track the progress of translations currently in the works and/or if you want to provide translation for your language.

 ## Contact Us